Denizen Script Commands

 If you do not have this prefix, the system will assume your command is older, and will apply the 1-block height offset.

 Some particles will require input to the "special_data" argument.
-The data input is unique per particle.
+The data input is a MapTag with different keys per particle.

 Optionally specify a velocity vector for standard particles to move.
 Note that this ignores the 'data' input if used.